PreetamGKatakali/100Days-Of-Coding/Day89/README.md

 # Day89🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program to find all the paths from the graphs.
+- Write a program to sort the bianry tree in the sorted format.
-- Write a program to print the graphs in the BFS order.
+- Write a program to sort all the even number in the left child and the all the odd number in the right child.

 ## Installing the Java and Node
 Follow Links :